Major: Associate in Science

 Kopjo, who worked as an athletic trainer for two years while in high school, enjoys helping others and decided that becoming a certified athletic trainer would be a good career.
 As she finished her Associate in Science degree at COD, Kopjo was awarded the annual full-tuition North Central College Transfer Scholarship.

 While at NCC, Kopjo maintained a 4.0 GPA and was in the North Central Athletic Training Program, where she gained experience with various sports teams.
-She graduated summa cum laude from NCC with a Bachelor of Science in Athletic Training and currently works as a certified athletic trainer/physician extender for an orthopedic surgeon.
+She graduated summa cum laude with a Bachelor of Science in Athletic Training and, after spending more than two years as a certified athletic trainer/physician extender for an orthopedic surgeon, has started the Master of Science in Physical Assistant Studies program at NCC.

-“I really enjoy being back on the COD campus,” she said.
+“I really enjoyed being back on the COD campus,” she said.
 “I’ve always been a big believer that things happen for a reason and they come full circle.
-When I was a freshman, I had no path in mind.
-And now I find myself in the same spot, preparing for a huge step in my life.
-COD set me up for success throughout my college career and continues to do so.”
+COD continued to set me up for success throughout my college career.”

 Kopjo would recommend College of DuPage to anyone and believes it is an underrated school.